Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Upper Coomera - North has 62 active public transport stops, all of which are bus stops.
 These stops are served by four different routes that together facilitate 383 weekly passenger trips.
-The area's transport accessibility is deemed good, with residents generally located 295 meters from their nearest transport stop.
+The area's transport accessibility is considered good, with residents on average being located 295 meters from the nearest stop.

 Frequently Asked Questions - Transport